-Area Proposed procedures Assurance level Tendering policy, systems and practises We will select a random sample of 10 tenders awarded after 1 July 2015, exceeding \$250,000 value and another 13 tenders for values between \$100,000 and \$250,000 and perform the following: 1.
-Confirm if the tender has been included in the annual / interim budget review and that the budget has been formally authorized by the Council; 2.
-Confirm if a Business Case has been prepared and reviewed; 3.
-Confirm if the Business Case was submitted separately to the Council for formal authorization; 4.
-Confirm if the Procurement Plan has been prepared and reviewed; 5.
-Confirm if the Procurement Plan has been formally authorized for tender; 6.
-Confirm if an Evaluation Report has been prepared (currently no review process); 7.
-Confirm if the tender submissions agree to the Evaluation Report; 8.
-Confirm if the Evaluation Report was submitted to the Council for final authorization and that authorization was provided; Factual findings Sometimes of the Code of Tendering Policy was followed. a.
+Area Proposed procedures Assurance level Tendering policy, systems and practises We will select a random sample of 10 tenders awarded after 1 July 2015, exceeding \$250,000 value and another 13 tenders for values between \$100,000 and \$250,000 and perform the following: Confirm if the tender has been included in the annual / interim budget review and that the budget has been formally authorized by the Council; Confirm if a Business Case has been prepared and reviewed; Confirm if the Business Case was submitted separately to the Council for formal authorization; Confirm if the Procurement Plan has been prepared and reviewed; Confirm if the Procurement Plan has been formally authorized for tender; Confirm if a Evaluation Report has been prepared (currently no review process); Confirm if the Evaluation Report was submitted to the Evaluation Report; Confirm if the Evaluation Report was submitted to the Council for final authorization and that authorization was provided; Confirm if the Code of Tendering Policy was followed.
+Factual findings a.
 Provide an opinion as to the appropriateness and effectiveness of the city's current tendering systems and practices b.
 Suggest improvements to the City's policies, systems and practices relating to tendering at the City and c.
 Provide recommendations as to the respective roles fulfilled by the various participants (e.g. Council, Senior Management etc.) and a proposed consistent approach to drafting and authorizing tender specifications and undertaking tender evaluations, particularly in respect of criteria such as mandatory requirements, lifecycle costs and quality analysis.
 Recommendations